 Frugal Fun for Boys added letters to matchbox cars and created a cardboard name parking lot.

-Name Cards in Writing Center
+Name Cards in the Writing Center

 Kids often enjoy writing when they can write about something that is interesting to them.
 What…or rather, who is more interesting than their friends?
+Add some blank books and name cards to your writing center.

 Here is printable name worksheet by Powerful Mother that you can customize.
 Add some excitement by providing different types of writing instruments.

-Printable Post-it Notes
+Printable Sticky Notes

-Print names on Post-it notes and use them for target practice.
+Print names on sticky notes and use them for target practice.
 You can also hide the notes around the room.
 Print two copies of each name and have kids find the matching names.
 Get the free printable template HERE.

 Willoughby Wallaby Woo